Reaching for the stars...

-Yes, stress is a fact of life for a parenting student (actually for everyone)!
-There's getting to school in time to find a parking place and making it to class (and this is after getting the kids to child care!).
-There's dealing with the class itself and information that could make anyone's head spin.
-There's the homework, the tests, and, working 22 hours a week on top of it all.
-And, let's not forget the telephone call from a child's school that says Timmy is sick and needs to be picked up...now!
-Or the car that doesn't start or the possibility that even if it did start the gas tank is on empty and the money is running low.
-What to do?
-How to cope?
-See the tips below and check out the links to some articles.
+Stress is a fact of life for a parenting student (actually for everyone)!
+There's getting to school in time to find a parking place and making it to class (and this is after getting the kids to child care).
+There's dealing with the class itself and processing the information.
+There's the homework, the tests, and, in many cases, working 22 hours a week on top of it all.
+On and on and on.
+See our tips below for some ways to lower stress and stay calm, cool and collected.

 - When deciding how many units to take, remember that many people consider raising a child or children as equivalent to two or even three units so make good choices and don't allow yourself to over schedule.